microsoft/ebpf-for-windows/docs/Long term goals.md

 system is configured for its most secure mode, whether that is a shielded VM, Hyper-Visor Code Integrity or other security mitigations.

-The BPF ISA and VM clearly define limits as to what an BPF program can do, with limits on execution time, memory accessed and kernel functionality that can be invoked.
+The BPF ISA and VM clearly define limits as to what an eBPF program can do, with limits on execution time, memory accessed and kernel functionality that can be invoked.
 Within these limits eBPF programs should have the flexibility to perform any operations.